mcs07/homebrew-cheminformatics/README.md

 There is already an Open Babel formula in the main homebrew repository.
 To use the formula in this tap, you will need to specify the full path:

-    brew install mcs07/cheminformatics/open-babel --HEAD
+    brew install mcs07/cheminformatics/open-babel

-Getting the latest development version using the `--HEAD` option is also recommended for Open Babel because v2.3.2 requires patching to compile on OS X 10.9 and higher.
+The formulae are very similar.
+The main difference is that the formula in this tap installs Open Babel in a way that won't clash with other tools that also depend on the InChI library.

 ## RDKit and Python 3